 The process is the most important step in design.
 Without it, it’s difficult to get to an end point.
 All projects grow and progress differently, depending on a variety of factors, including time allotted to the project, type of project and the client’s wants/needs.
 Below, I will go into and provide examples to show my process.
+This process works for all types of design, not just web design.

 This I go about in two different ways.
 If I’m really not sure where to go with a project, or just have a ton of ideas I need to put down quickly, I will do quick, hand-drawn sketches.
 If there isn’t enough time, because of a tight deadline, I will do “sketches” on the computer, which transitions us into the wireframe stage.